-12. Is it necessary or advisable to register trade marks?
+11. Is it necessary or advisable to register trade marks?

-Although unregistered marks can be protected under the Unfair Competition Prevention Law and/or the Civil Code if it is widely-recognised or well-known, registration is necessary and advisable for protection under the Trademark Act.
+Although unregistered marks can be protected under the Unfair Competition Prevention Law and/or the Civil Code if it is widelyrecognised or well-known, registration is necessary and advisable for protection under the Trademark Act.

-13. Which authority registers trade marks?
+12. Which authority registers trade marks?
 Does its website provide guidance on the application procedure?
+If not, please give brief details of this.

 The JPO registers trade marks.
-Guidance can be found on its website see www.jpo.go.jp.
+Guidance can be found on its website, see www.jpo.go.jp.

-14. On what grounds can the regulatory authority refuse to register a trade mark?
+13. On what grounds can the regulatory authority refuse to register a trade mark?